 Senkichi’s Kanna 65mm is another of one of their classically designed JSenkichi’s Kanna 65mm is another of one of their classically designed Japanese style product that is coveted by many professionals and enthusiasts for their uniqueness and capability.
 If you are considering buying this, then you should also look at resources like books and videos that can show you how to effectively set-up this tool so that it can deliver its best results.

 - Size: 68 x 80 x 272mm

 - great for grinding wood surface

-With this block plane set up properly, you can create extremely thin shavings on many different wood types, perfect for projects which require extremely high precision and finish level.
-As it is a Japanese plane, you can sharpen the blade quite effectively and it can hold that sharpness for a very long time.
+It does take a bit more effort to set up this one in comparison to western-style ones, but it can deliver better results than others that are more expensive.
+With this, if set up properly, you can create extremely thin shavings on many different wood types, perfect for projects which require extremely high precision and finish level.
+As it is a Japanese tool, you can sharpen the blade quite effectively and it can hold that sharpness for a very long time.

 Unlike what many new users fear, only the initial set-up of such block planes can be a little complicated.
 Many users like us have noted that once the tool is ready to use, you can pretty much forget about it and just continue to use it for long periods of time before needing to adjust it again.